 - When Command Prompt opens, enter sfc /scannow and wait for the scan to complete.
 Do not close Command Prompt while the sfc scan is running.

 - After the scan is completed, close Command Prompt and check if the issue is resolved.
+If it is not, move to the next solution.

 Solution 2 – Perform Clean Boot